-Any therapist will tell you that substances are often used by people as a way to change state, calm the nervous system, and shut the mind down to get away from flash backs, nightmares, and racing thoughts.
+Any therapist will tell you that substances are often used by people as a way to change the state, calm the nervous system, and shut the mind down to get away from flashbacks, nightmares, and racing thoughts.
 Therefore, treatment is unique to each individual and cannot be measured in neat and tidy sessions designed for the middle class without a substance abuse concern.

 If suicide is complex, which I think everyone understands, then I guess we can close the door to this one and quietly speak about the tragedy as just that, a tragedy.
 But what if you are wrong?

 What if, when one begins to look at the research with PTSD, one realizes that suicide is a factor and a common outcome of untreated severe PTSD symptoms?
-What if, in suggesting that suicide in this case is complicated, and not necessarily a result of soldiers PTSD symptoms, you are actually maintaining a complicity to the matter of soldiers and suicide.
+What if, in suggesting that suicide, in this case, is complicated, and not necessarily a result of soldiers’ PTSD symptoms, you are actually maintaining complicity to the matter of soldiers and suicide.
 In that complicity of “it’s complicated”, are you not maintaining this matter remain a private one?

 Canada, you can do better.